AUNTIES ON THE ROAD

 Aunties on the Road Indigenous Full Spectrum Doula Care is an Indigenous Grassroots Organization

-In 2018, Aunties on the Road was born from the desire to assist young Indigenous parents in accessing culturally appropriate reproductive care.
-Founding members of the collective were trained as full spectrum doulas through the Native Youth Sexual Health Network (https://www.nativeyouthsexualhealth.com/) and wanted to contribute to a program that supported young Indigenous parents in navigating stigma,prejudice and racism that can pervade mainstream health care settings while working to (re)connect young Indigenous people to culture and community.
+Aunties on the Road was born in 2016 from the desire to assist young Indigenous parents in accessing culturally appropriate reproductive care.
+Founding members of the collective were trained as full spectrum doulas through the Native Youth Sexual Health Network and wanted to contribute to a program that supported young Indigenous parents in navigating stigma, prejudice and racism that can pervade mainstream health care settings while working to (re)connect young Indigenous people to culture and community.

-With both personal and professional experiences in the mainstream health care system that illustrated the challenges for Indigenous peoples in these settings, our co-founders were inspired to create an organization that provides respectful, culturally relevant support to individual parents and also builds capacity in the community to carry knowledge to others.
+With both personal and professional experiences in the mainstream health care and education systems that illustrated the challenges for Indigenous peoples in these settings, our co-founders were inspired to create an organization that provides respectful, culturally relevant support to individual parents and also builds capacity in the community to carry knowledge to others.

 Aunties on the Road Indigenous Full Spectrum Doula Care is an Indigenous Grassroots Organization logo